blacklightpy/vaultofknowledge/World Building/Philosophy/Draft Philosophy.md

 The photoelectric effect allows camera sensors to take in light filtered at different levels and thereby allow perception of energy in different colours.

-- Mathematics can be though of as trying to abstractly trying to discipline the flowing real world.
+- Mathematics can be thought of as trying to abstractly trying to discipline the flowing real world.
 - Same for digital signals, as they can be thought of as trying to discipline the flowing analog world.